-When filing a GAO protest for contracting by negotiation there is a difference between Federal Acquisition Regulation Part 15 (FAR 15 discussions and clarifications).
+When filing a GAO protest to challenge the award a contract for negotiated contract there is a difference between Federal Acquisition Regulation Part 15 (FAR 15 discussions and clarifications).
 A successful bid protest can hinge upon your thorough understanding of the subtle differences in the federal acquisition procedures.

 As its defense, the government will sometimes try to characterize a situation that would legally require meaningful discussions as a mere clarification.
 Keep in mind that the government choose to award without discussions or giving oral presentations.